yulizhou/leetcode-exercise/README.md

 ## 28. Implement strStr()
 Let's not use `find()`.
 We can maintain two pointers, one iterating each character and one iterating over the needle.

+## 31. Next Permutation
+The solution is from the Leetcode dicussion.
+It's very clever.
+We need to understand two rules.
+First, for an all decending array, we need to return the reverse.
+Second, for any number `nums[i]` and the decending array on its right, we need to find the smallest next number from the right and swap with `nums[i]` and reverse the rest of the right array.
+Then we can iterate from the end of the array starting with `nums.size()-2` and its right array of `nums.size()-1`.

+Why the second rule?
+Assuming we have a descending array on the right of `nums[i]` and `nums[i+1]` is greater than `nums[i]`, because we are looking for the next smallest permutation, we need to find the next smallest number from the right to make the array larger.
+So we find one from the right and do the swap.
+Then because we need to make the new right array as small as possible, we just do the reverse.

 ## 35. Search Insert Position
 Nothing to say.
 A regular approach has O(n).
 A better one is to use binary search with O(logn).